 Nintendo Entertainment System

-I grew up playing my dad’s old NES.
+I grew up playing my dad’s old NES back in the early 90’s.
 Since getting older, I’ve designed a handful of PCBs for NES games that covers a good portion of the most popular games available for the system: a board that covers the simpler games that use digital logic chips, boards for the more advanced MMC1 and MMC3 mappers, an NES Maker compatible Mapper 30 board, and adapter boards for donor cartridges to make using replacement ROM chips a lot easier.

 Super Nintendo Entertainment System